This old-fashioned pimento cheese dip recipe will take you back in time! Quick to make, it's ready in 5 minutes and you only need 5 ingredients!

 - Put it on a cheese board or crudité platter.

-Aside from a dip, one of the most classic ways to use pimento cheese is to make pimento cheese sandwiches.
-Go even further and make them into little finger sandwiches as a fun idea for wedding and baby showers, or afternoon tea.
+- Aside from a dip, one of the most classic ways to use pimento cheese is to make pimento cheese sandwiches.
+Make them into little finger sandwiches as a fun idea for wedding and baby showers, or afternoon tea.
+Go even further and make grilled pimento cheese!

 I am a purist, and I like my pimento cheese recipe the old fashioned way: very simple with just 5 ingredients.
 But you can add a variety of ingredients to suit your tastes.
 Try these ideas!